KirstLab/asc_seurat/docs/differential_expression.rst

    :width: 80%
    :align: center

+   List of the 10 most significant markers identified for cluster 3 of the PBMC dataset (as defined in :ref:`clustering`).

 The list of genes contained in the csv can then be used to visualize their gene expression in a series of plots, as shown in the section :ref:`expression_visualization`.